 Your next step

-If you get behind with your monthly leasing payments, you may lose your car.
-So make sure you can meet your car payments.
+If you get behind with your monthly leasing payments, you might lose your car.